kharand/Material-Toolkit-Addon/README.md

 ## Requirements

-- Blender 3.0.0 or higher (Works with versions up to 4.5.4 LTS currently)
+- Blender 3.0.0 or higher (Works with versions up to 5.0.1 currently, have not tested beyond)

 ## Author